 conforms to the grammar for SimpleNilLiteralElementRep or ComplexNilLiteralElementRep.
 Specifically, the NilElementInitiator and NilElementTerminator regions must be conformant with property dfdl:nilValueDelimiterPolicy.
-(If non-conformant it is not a processing error and the representation is not nil).
+(If non-conformant it is not a Processing Error and the representation is not nil).

-conforms to the grammar for and its value is NilLogicalValue.
+conforms to the grammar for SimpleLogicalValue and its Infoset value is NilLogicalValue.

 The LeadingAlignment, TrailingAlignment, PrefixLength regions may be present.